vigimite/aqueducts/ARCHITECTURE.md

 ## Overview

 Aqueducts is a framework to write and execute ETL data pipelines declaratively.
-It allows you to define multi-step data transformation processes in YAML, JSON, or TOML format and execute them either locally or remotely.
+It allows you to define multi-step data transformation processes in YAML, JSON, or TOML format with v2 schema support and execute them either locally, remotely, or embedded in your applications.

 ## Components

-Aqueducts consists of several components:

-- **Core Libraries**: The main libs for defining and executing data pipelines
+Aqueducts follows a modular architecture with clear separation of concerns:

+### Library Crates

+- **Meta Crate** (`aqueducts`): Unified interface providing all functionality through feature flags
+- **Core Library** (`aqueducts-core`): Pipeline execution engine with unified error handling
+- **Schema Library** (`aqueducts-schemas`): Configuration types, validation, and v2 format support
+- **Provider Libraries**:
+  - `aqueducts-delta`: Delta Lake integration
+  - `aqueducts-odbc`: ODBC database connectivity

+### Applications

-- **CLI**: Command-line interface to run pipelines locally or connect to remote executors
+- **CLI** (`aqueducts-cli`): Command-line interface for local and remote execution
-- **Executor**: Server component for running pipelines remotely, closer to data sources
+- **Executor** (`aqueducts-executor`): Server component for remote pipeline execution
-- **Server**: _TODO_ A web platform with a UI to create/manage and trigger aqueducts
+- **Server**: _TODO_ A web platform with UI for pipeline management

 ## System Architecture